This article discusses the following in detail:

 Within 45 days of rendering of the services.

-Section (23) of the model GST law read with rule 4 of the GST Invoice Rules says that, a registered taxable person may issue a revised invoice against the invoice already issued by him during the period starting from the effective date of registration till the date of issuance of certificate of registration to him.
-The revised invoice would enable the recipient to take credit of tax charged in it.
+A registered taxable person may issue a revised invoice against the invoice already issued by him during the period starting from the effective date of registration till the date of issuance of certificate of registration to him.
+The revised invoice would enable the recipient to take credit of the tax charged in it.

 Apart from the above, there are few other technicalities about GST invoicing, which you should know:

-Retailers have a choice to issue an invoice for up to Rs.
-200/-.
-However, if a customer demands, it is to be issued irrespective of the amount of the invoice.
+Retailers have the option of issuing a consolidated invoice of up to Rs.
+200/- in respect of all supplies made to an unregistered person in a single day.
+However, if a customer so demands, separate invoices are to be issued irrespective of the amount of the invoice.

-Three copies are required, whenever a tax invoice is issued.
+Three copies of a tax invoice are generated whenever they are issued.

-This is the first copy of the invoice for the buyer and labelled as ‘Original for recipient’
+This is the first copy of the invoice for the buyer and labeled as ‘Original for recipient’

-This is for the transporter to be produced, as and when required and labelled as ‘Duplicate for transporter’.
-However, the transporter does not need an invoice, if the supplier has an invoice reference number, which can be generated from GSTN portal by uploading a tax invoice.
+This is for the transporter to be produced, as and when required, and labeled as ‘Duplicate for transporter’.
+However, the transporter does not need an invoice if the supplier has an invoice reference number, which can be generated from the Invoice Registration Portal by uploading the details of the relevant tax invoice.

 Once you take the first and major step precisely with the correct invoicing in place, the overall GST process becomes relatively easier. autoTax from Master’s India, a GST Suvidha Provider is a fully automated GST solution, which along with other functionalities also ensures that your invoicing always follow the prescribed GST invoicing guidelines.